Last updated on August 30th, 2023 at 10:13 amJump to Recipe

 Easy Cranberry Stuffing was such a surprise hit the first time I made it.
 Meats like sausage have always been a staple in this dish, so making a no-meat version was a kind of risk.
 And boy, did that risk pay off!

-Everyone loved the combination of buttery bread cubes dotted with cranberries, apple bits, and bumped up with wild rice and seasonings.
+Everyone loved the combination of buttery bread cubes dotted with cranberries, and apple bits, and bumped up with wild rice and seasonings.
 The texture is chewy with a sweet-tart flavor, thanks to the dried cranberries.
+In addition, stuffing is easy to prep the day before, so it’s just a dump-and-go dish on Thanksgiving day.

 Prepare around 12 cups of bread cubes, seasoned.
 For the fruits, you’ll need dried cranberries and chopped apples.